thefangbear/JNI-By-Examples/README.md

 ### Part I.2: Generating C/C++ JNI Headers

 Now we have to find a way to plug ourselves into JVM via JNI.
-This is incredibaly easy, we do:
+This is incredibly easy, we do:
 ```
 javah ClassName
 ```